blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/cc.md

 Note, doing so, limits the interface to the composition only.
 Such interface cannot be accessed from the overall system.

-To define such interface, simply do the followng:
+To define such interface, simply do the following:

 ```bdl
 namespace bzd.example;